 The soursop tree can reach height of 30 feet and is soil tolerant, although it flourishes in well drained, sandy soil with a pH of 5-6.5.
 A tropical specimen, this low branching and bushy tree does not tolerate cold or strong sustained winds.
 It will, however, grow at sea level and up to elevations of 3,000 feet in tropical climes.

-A rapid grower, soursop trees produce their first crop 3-5 years from seeding.
-Seeds stay viable for up to 6 months but better success is met by planting within 30 days of harvest and will germinate within 15-30 days.
+A rapid grower, soursop trees produce their first crop three to five years from seeding.
+Seeds stay viable for up to six months but better success is met by planting within 30 days of harvest and seeds will germinate within 15-30 days.
 Propagation is usually through seeds; however, fibreless varieties can be grafted.
 Seeds should be washed before planting.

 Soursop Tree Care

 Soursop tree care involves copious mulching, which benefits the shallow root system.
-Overly high temps from 80-90 degrees F. and low relative humidity cause pollination issues while lower temps (in the 70’s) and 80% relative humidity improve pollination.
+Overly high temps from 80-90 F. (27-32 C.) and low relative humidity cause pollination issues while slightly lower temps and 80 percent relative humidity improve pollination.

 Soursop trees should be irrigated regularly to prevent stress, which will cause leaf drop.